Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach: Case Studies

-To validate the physical consistency of estimated states obtained by the proposed E2E learning framework, comparative experiments using five E2E learning models are carried out.
-The model settings are detailed in Tabel I. The proposed framework is denoted as Model \#1, whose NN structure is the combination of a differentiable $\mathrm{Opt-Layer}$ and a set of fully connected post-processing layers, as described in Section \ref{sec2}.
-The $\mathrm{Opt-Layer}$ is constructed from the relaxed RSE problem itself, ensuring strict optimality conditions embedding during back propagation.
-Model \#1, \#2 and \#3 are trained using the surrogate hybrid loss function $\hat{\mathcal{L}}$, where the physical loss weight $\rho$ is set to 1 for simplicity.
-The other learning models consist of standard fully connected neural network (FCNN) and convolution neural network (CNN) architectures.
-Noted that, Model \#2 and \#3 are actually PINNs.
-Also, to highlight the role of the hybrid loss function, experiments using a pure accuracy-oriented loss function (i.e., MSE) are also included for comparison in Model \#4 and \#5.
-The estimation results obtained from commercial solvers, e.g. Gurobi, serve as benchmarks for a more comprehensive comparison.

-To demonstrate the generalizability of the proposed E2E learning framework, these models are all validated across six typical testing systems, encompassing both radial (IEEE-33 and IEEE-136) and meshed topologies (IEEE-9, IEEE-14, IEEE-39 and IEEE-57).
-As illustrated in Algorithm 1, the input context of the NN includes the measurements data and the initial value for the learnable measurement weights $\bm{w}_m^0$, which is set as $\bm{1}$ to ensure numerical stability.
+To validate the RSE performances obtained by the proposed E2E learning framework, comparative experiments using seven learning models and two optimization-based models are carried out.
+Specifically, the proposed framework is denoted as Model 1 (M1), whose NN structure is the combination of a differentiable $\mathrm{Opt-Layer}$ and a set of fully connected post-processing layers, as described in Section \ref{sec2}.
+The $\mathrm{Opt-Layer}$ is constructed from the relaxed RSE problem itself, ensuring strict optimality conditions embedding during BP.
+As illustrated in Algorithm 1, for our model M1, the input context of the NN includes the measurement data and the initial value for the learnable measurement weights $\bm{w}_m^0$, which is set to $\bm{1}$ to ensure numerical stability.